Will Graham (character): Relationship between Graham and Lecter

 The emotional relationship between Graham and Lecter forms the foundation of the series.
 In season 3, their developing romance has been taken from subtext into text.
 As to whether it was a part of the initial plan to portray their relationship as romantic, Fuller stated: "No, it naturally evolved because I guess I was absorbing so much of Mads and Hugh's performance, which felt like it was growing in intimacy, and it would have been inauthentic not to address it.
 Because all of these characters, and particularly Bedelia, was able to call out what she had witnessed [between Lecter and Graham], it seemed like a natural conclusion.
 I remember when I turned in the rewrite pages where Will asks Bedelia if Hannibal is in love with him, I got a note from Don Mancini, one of our writers who was always pushing for more homosexual text – not just context or subtext but text, text, text – and he was like, "I'm so glad you put that in there!
 They said it!
 They said it!"

 Discussing what motivated him to verbally acknowledge the romance between Graham and Lecter, Fuller said, "It felt like we had to shit or get off the pot, ultimately, because there had been so much going on between these two men that when Will asks, "Is Hannibal Lecter in love with me?" it is very much about death and the romance between these two men.
 There is a quality to connections that go above and beyond sexuality.
 You can have this intimate connection with somebody that then causes you to wonder where the lines of your own sexuality are.
 And we didn't quite broach the sexuality.
 It was certainly suggested, but the love is absolutely on the table."

 Remembering how the song for the finale of the series – "Love Crime" by Siouxsie Sioux – was created, Fuller said: "It was interesting.
 She [Siouxsie Sioux] was like, "I want to write this song, and what are the things I should really be thinking about?"
 And I was like, 'this is a love story.
 A love story between a full-fledged psychopath and someone who has nascent psychopathic abilities.'
 Actually, Hannibal Lecter is not a psychopath; he's something else entirely.
 But it's a love relationship between two men: one of them is a cannibal, and one of them understands those cannibalistic instincts all too well."

+Reception

+Screen Rant ranked Graham as one of the most likeable characters in the early seasons of the television series.